krotik/eliasdb/README.md

 Example Applications
 --------------------
-- [Chat](examples/chat/doc/chat.md) - A simple chat application showing user /management and subscriptions.
+- [Chat](examples/chat/doc/chat.md) - A simple chat application showing node modification via ECAL script, user management and subscriptions.
 - [Data-mining](examples/data-mining/doc/data-mining.md) - A more complex application which uses the cluster feature of EliasDB and GraphQL for data queries.
+- [Game](examples/game/doc/game.md) - A multiplayer game example using ECAL for simulating the game scene in the backend.

 Further Reading
 ---------------
 - A design document which describes the different components of the graph database.
-[Link](https://devt.de/krotik/eliasdb/src/master/eliasdb_design.md)
+[Link](eliasdb_design.md)
-- A reference for the EliasDB query language EQL.
-[Link](https://devt.de/krotik/eliasdb/src/master/eql.md)
+- A reference for EliasDB's custom query language EQL.
+[Link](eql.md)
-- A reference for the EliasDB's support for GraphQL.
-[Link](https://devt.de/krotik/eliasdb/src/master/graphql.md)
+- A reference for EliasDB's support for GraphQL.
+[Link](graphql.md)
 - A quick overview of what you can do when you embed EliasDB in your own Go project.
-[Link](https://devt.de/krotik/eliasdb/src/master/embedding.md)
+[Link](embedding.md)

 License
 -------